collectiveaccess/ProvidenceDocs/_source/providence/developer/web_api/graphql/item.rst

 Fetching related media representations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using the ``targets`` option information about representations attached to related records may be returned setting the ``includeMedia`` option on a target.
 By default information for the "thumbnail", "small", "medium", "large" and "original" media versions are returned.
 Use the ``mediaVersions`` option on the target return other media versions.
-Information for attached media includes original media attributes such as representation idno, name (label), MIME type, width, height, duration and primary status.
+Information for attached media includes original media attributes such as representation idno, name (label), representation type, MIME type, width, height, duration and primary status.
 Per-version attributes include url, MIME type, width, height, duration and filesize.
 The previous query with media returned for related objects:

 .. code-block:: text